 They produce several proprietary named Cabernet Sauvignon wines annually, along with one Sauvignon Blanc.
 Their 100% Estate Cabernet Sauvignon is made from multiple clones and their Sauvignon Blanc is sourced from a vineyard nearly across the street from their own vineyard.

-They found a style of this variety that they like, one that is balanced, with good acidity and as luck would have it their vineyard neighbors have a vineyard of this variety.
+They found a style of this variety that they like, one that is balanced, with bright acidity and as luck would have it their vineyard neighbors grow this variety.
 The 2012 Grade Cellars SEA-FOG Sauvignon Blanc has beautiful aromatics; the wine needs time to breath but when it does, it reveals layered juicy fruit including melon, honeysuckle, white peach and a red apple component.
-The mouth feel is light on the palate with clean variety flavors – and some mineralities on the finish.
+The mouth feel is light on the palate with clean varietal flavors with a minerally driven finish.

-The 2010 Grade Cellars single vineyard, single clone Cabernet Sauvignon shows dark color in the glass and reveals bright and lively fruit aromatics.
+The 2010 Grade Cellars single vineyard, single clone Cabernet Sauvignon shows deep ruby in the glass; the nose reveals bright and lively fruit aromatics.
 The bouquet is more about the fruit than the barrel influence, although traces of mocha and vanilla linger slightly in the deepest reaches of the aromas.
-Armas of blackberry and dark cherry also show.
-The palate is clean, with a dusty component mid palate.
+And there are additional scents of blackberry and dark cherry.
+The palate is clean and bright with a dusty component mid palate.
 The tannins are certainly there but they are a part of the wine, well integrated, rather than being a distraction on the finish.

 And we tried their inaugural production, the 2004 The Grade Cellars Cabernet Sauvignon some 19 years post vintage.
 This rare bottling has held up remarkably well and still showed a noticeable freshness, liveliness and a long tasting textural grip.
 Those who say Napa wines do not age well would not be able to say that about this particular wine.